dalbay/JavaScript-Tutorials/JAVASCRIPT LANGUAGE FUNDAMENTALS/README.md

 // Function scope : 4 5 6
 // Global Scope : 1 2 3
 ```
-- a, b, and c are inside the functions - in a different scope, so they become different variables.
+- the second a, b, and c declarations are inside a functions - meaning they are in a different scope, so they become different variables.
-- Var is a functions scope declaration – meaning, you can have a different variable with the same name inside of a function then on the outside.
+- **Var** is a functions scope declaration – meaning, you can have a different variable with the same name inside a function.
-- A block level scope is anything that is wrapped inside {}, if statement, …
+- A **block level scope** is anything that is wrapped inside a{}, an if statement, …

 #### Example 3.
 ```JavaScript